ShootProof/recruiting-data-and-analytics/senior_data_engineer/README.md

 -   Be as thorough as you wish.
 -   All exercises are to be performed as if you were on the job.
 -   Please include both the answer and the SQL code.
--   Any files (data or otherwise) outside of the previously mentioned .csvs should be ignored.
+-   Any files (data or otherwise) in this repo outside of the previously mentioned .csvs should be ignored.
 These files represent data or content to support the interviewing of other roles, and using any other data source will provide incorrect results.
 -   For each question, write out your thought process and any assumptions you might make.
 Visualizations are encouraged to support any insights given.

 ## ShootProof Data Definitions and Notes